tbroyer/blog.ltgt.net/_posts/2023-04-30-climate-friendly-software.md

 <aside role="doc-pullquote">Sometimes, ideas aren't even worth their impacts.</aside>

-Conversely, as we'll need to electrify parts of our economy to reduce their carbon footprint, “software is one of the few sectors to start with a head-starts: we get greener at the same rate as the grid without other work needed” (I'm quoting [Alex Russell](https://infrequently.org/about-me/ "About Alex Russell, on his personal website") here, from a private conversation), so please do use software to digitalize and replace more carbon-intensive activities.
+Conversely, as we'll need to electrify parts of our economy to reduce their carbon footprint, <q>software is one of the few sectors to start with a head-starts: we get greener at the same rate as the grid without other work needed</q> (I'm quoting [Alex Russell][] here, from a private conversation), so please do use software to digitalize and replace more carbon-intensive activities.

 ## Other pitfalls